-They have so far released two discs for Avie Records.
-Entitled CONVERSAZIONI, they explore the wealth of vocal and instrumental music that may have been conceived for artistic gatherings – or conversazioni – in Rome at the turn of the eighteenth century.
-They have been praised for their ‘stylish aplomb’ in The Sunday Times, and described as ‘a winner’ by Early Music Review and ‘a model of clarity and warmth’ by International Record Review.
+Sounds Baroque’s discs for Avie Records, CONVERSAZIONI I and CONVERSAZIONI II, explore the wealth of vocal and instrumental music conceived for artistic gatherings – or conversazioni – in Rome at the turn of the eighteenth century.
+Individual volumes have been praised for ‘stylish aplomb’ in The Sunday Times and described as ‘a winner’ by Early Music Review and ‘a model of clarity and warmth’ by International Record Review.

 Plans for 2017 include a recording of Purcell's solo songs, a performance with actor Timothy West of Casanova for the opening of the Two Moors Festival, and a return to the JAM on the Marsh Festival in Kent.

 In 2018 Sounds Baroque begins an exciting new partnership with Cambridge Handel Opera which will involve members of the group performing alongside and mentoring the next generation of period instrumentalists in performances of operas by Handel and his contemporaries.